vrandezo/lambda-cli/README.md

 - .save: Save all evaluated commands in this REPL session to a file
 - .version: Version number of the lambda CLI
 - .language: show or set the natural language
+- .tokens: tokenizes the input
+- .ast: shows the parsed call
+- .evaluate: switches the evaluator on or off
+- .raw: displays the raw result from the evaluator
+- .normal: shows the normalizad version
+- .canonical: shows the canonicalized version
+- .prettyprint: return the exact format as used for the data directory in the WikiLambda repository
+- .labelize: use a writer that shows the canonical version but labelized
+- .timer: switch the timer on or off
-- .wiki: URL of the wiki to connect to, or local path to the data
+- .wiki: URL of the wiki, or a local path to the data
-- .cache: location of the local directory with the cache
 - .label: if a ZID, returns the label, if a label, returns all matching ZIDs with their types.
 - .reload: reloads a specific ZID.
 Without arguments, deletes all cache.

-- .tokens: use on and off to show tokenization; any other input gets tokenized
+Many of the commands take either an argument or, if none is given, assume the result from the previous command as the argument.

 ## Configuration

-The config.json file allows to configure the following settings:
+The config.json file allows to configure all the settings given above.
-- natural language (key "language", value is the ZID of the language)
+- language: natural language
+- parser
+- writer
-- where to load the data from (key "wiki", either the URL or the path to a local directory, the ZID is replaced by $1)
+- wiki: where to load the data from (a local directory or via http)
+- which evaluator to run (local one or via http)
-- cache: path to a local directory for storing the cached files (key "cache")
+- cache: local file with cache

-The values of these configuration parameters are either a single value, or a map from a short name to a value.
+The values of the configuration parameters are either a single value, or a map from a short name to a value.
 In case of the latter, the first value is taken as the default value.

-The following configuration settings are booleans:
+The following configuration keys are just booleans, either true or false.
-- tokens: whether to display the result of the tokenizer
+- tokens: shows the results of the tokenizer
-- ast: whether to display the result of the parse
+- ast: shows the results of the parser
+- evaluate: performs an evaluation or not.
+The evaluation is done on the wiki, not locally
+- raw: displays the raw result from the evaluation call
+- normal: normalizes the result
+- canonical: canonicalizes the result
+- prettyprint: prints the result in the format used in the data directory
+- label: replaces all ZIDs with labels
+- format: uses a formatter to show the result in an easier to read way
-- timer: whether to show how long a given command took
+- timer: displays how much time the call took

-### Command line arguments
---language followed by a parameter with the ZID of the language --wiki URL of the wiki, or a path to a local directory with JSON files --cache path to a local directory
---tokens display the results of the tokenizing
---ast display the results of the parsing
---timer display the time a command takes

-The configuration can be overriden through command line arguments which have the same name but are prefixed by a --.
+The configuration can be overriden through command line arguments which have the same name but are prefixed by a -- and preceded by a "no" if meant to be switched off.

+lambda --labelize --language Z1002 --timer Z4

 The plans of what this tool should be able to do is described in FUTURE_README.md